 The large play park provides a place for the children to have fun and make friends.
 It contains safe, robust equipment and there is plenty of space for playing ball games.

 Why not spoil yourself and have someone cook for you.
-The Flask Inn is open from noon serving food all day, we also have 6 bedrooms in the newly opened Blacksmith B&B and cafe.
+The Flask Inn is open from noon serving food all day, we also have 6 bedrooms in the newly opened Blacksmith B&B.